top of page

 I also have to give a heartfelt shoutout to my good friend, Behin of Behinteriors from NYC, who joined me on this adventure.
 This was our very first time meeting in person, and I can confidently say I’ve gained a lifelong friend.
 Thanks to Behin’s thoughtful planning—scheduling our three-day adventure, setting up appointments with reps, and even arranging a private dinner—I couldn’t have had the same experience without her.

-I love walking into new homes, old homes, imagining “what if.”
-I love figuring out how clients want to feel in a space, layering color, texture, light.
+I love walking into new homes and old homes, imagining “what if.”
+I enjoy figuring out how clients want to feel in a space, layering color, texture, and light.
 At High Point, the feeling was more than inspiration—it was community.
 As a designer in a small town, days can feel solitary.
 At Market, surrounded by tens of thousands of like-minded people, it felt like home.
-Everywhere I looked someone was smiling, swapping notes, or pausing over brunch or a mimosa provided by an exhibitor.
+Everywhere I looked, someone was smiling, swapping notes, or pausing over brunch or a mimosa provided by an exhibitor.
 It wasn’t just about product—it was about connection.

-Day 2 started off with a tour at Four Hands guided by our rep, Connor—and I have to give him real credit.
-He was incredibly in-depth and knowledgeable, walking me through the “why” behind every detail (hidden leaves in tables, a clever pull-out table inside an island, finish performance, function).
-I must have taken 500 photos in this showroom alone —it was that inspiring.
-We explored the new Loloi collection, a masterclass in texture and warmth.
+Day 2 started off with a tour at Four Hands guided by our rep, Connor.
+I have to give him real credit.
+He was incredibly in-depth and knowledgeable, walking me through the “why” behind every detail.
+This included hidden leaves in tables and clever pull-out tables inside an island.
+I must have taken 500 photos in this showroom alone—it was that inspiring.
+We also explored the new Loloi collection, which was a masterclass in texture and warmth.

-We continued to Hooker Furniture and their new Margarittaville collection is simply WOW!
-From there, we explored Sunpan with their modern lines and “comfy-chair” test moments—then on to Classic Home , where that irresistible white fuzzy chair practically begged to come home with me and a couch so comfortable I wanted to order it that very minute.
-Our path next led us to the IHFC building, where we found more than 75 more gems like Pom Pom at Home (beautiful bedding), Vahallan (artisanal wallcoverings), BIDK Home (fantastic price points for styling and décor), and Dovetail to name a few.
+Our path next led us to the IHFC building, where we found more than 75 gems like Pom Pom at Home (beautiful bedding), Vahallan (artisanal wallcoverings), BIDK Home (fantastic price points for styling and décor), and Dovetail to name a few.

 We wrapped up the evening with an outdoor center stage concert, hosted by the CEO and team of Hooker Furniture together with the Margaritaville crew.
 The band was absolutely phenomenal—performing spot-on tributes to Jimmy Buffett that had the entire crowd smiling and singing along.
 It was the perfect way to close out such an inspiring day.

-Day 3 we visited Rowe Furniture, Brambleco, and Universal Furniture.
-Seeing Universal in person was invaluable—I’d recently sourced pieces for a client, and being able to touch them, sit on them, and send a video gave my client the confidence she needed to move forward with the order.
+On Day 3, we visited Rowe Furniture, Brambleco, and Universal Furniture.
+Seeing Universal in person was invaluable.
+I’d recently sourced pieces for a client, and being able to touch them, sit on them, and send a video gave my client the confidence she needed to move forward with the order.

 Wendover Art Dinner during Highpoint Market